codepath/android_guides/Implementing-Pull-to-Refresh.md

 }
 ```

+Make sure that when the network request is complete that you call `lvTweets.onRefreshComplete();` in order to complete the refresh as shown above.

 ### (Optional) Step 4: Customize Refresh Style

 The library has rich support for [customizing the refresh graphics](https://github.com/erikwt/PullToRefresh-ListView#style).
 To do so, override the style attributes to your liking, like the following example: